appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
 * Basic knowledge of creating a webhook workflow in Appsmith.
 For more information, see [Tutorial - Create Webhook Workflow](/workflows/tutorials/create-webhook-workflow).
-* Configured your datasource that manages your data, and SMTP datasource if you want to notify users in your workspace.
+* Configured your datasource that manages your data, and SMTP datasource (to notify users) in your workspace.
 If not, configure these datasources.
 For more information on configuring datasource, see the available [Datasources](/connect-data/reference) in Appsmith.

-## Setup workflow
+## Create workflow

 Follow these steps to set up a webhook workflow within your workspace.